Last Updated on

 The Big Buddha

-The Big Buddha sits proudly on Lantau Island which is in the South West of Hong Kong.
+One of the items that tops the list for Hong Kong sightseeing is the Big Buddha.
+The Big Budha sits proudly on Lantau Island which is in the South West of Hong Kong.
 Completed in 1993, this Bronze Statue is free to visit and well worth seeing.

 You could hike up to the Big Buddha but it’s far more enjoyable to take the cable car…